Best Practices

 Changing privacy settings for a course, project, club profile and site

-Another important place to consider privacy settings is in a course, project, club, portfolio, or ePortfolio.
+If you are the administrator of a course, project, club, or portfolio, you can change the privacy settings as needed.
 The profile and site both have different controls for privacy so that you can have different settings for each.
 However, if you change one, you should also remember to change the other as well.
 Read about changing privacy settings in a course, project, club, portfolio, or ePortfolio in more detail.

-Help information on using real names vs. pseudonyms online courtesy of Michael Mandiberg’s Interactive Technology and Pedagogy syllabus at The Graduate Center, CUNY.
+Section on using real names vs. pseudonyms online adapted from Michael Mandiberg’s Interactive Technology and Pedagogy syllabus at The Graduate Center, CUNY.